 E. IF YOU HELP OTHERS

-Matthew 5:7 “Blessed are the merciful, for they shall receive mercy.”
+“Blessed are the merciful, for they shall receive mercy” (v.
+7).

-Mercy carries the idea of “not giving somebody that which they deserve.”
+Mercy carries the idea of “not giving a person that which he deserves.”
 God is merciful to the sinner in this way; He pardons the sinner.
-In this same way, the beatitudinal believer displays mercy toward his fellow man.
-Such teachings by Jesus flew in the face of the smug Pharisees who were condescending, void of mercy toward those who failed to measure up to their standards.
-One’s amount of influence on the Hill will be largely calculated by his willingness, attempts, and successes to personally bless the lives of others.
+In this same way, the “beatitudinal” believer displays mercy toward his fellow man.
+Such teachings by Jesus flew in the face of the smug Pharisees who were condescending and void of mercy toward those who failed to measure up to their standards.
+The amount of influence a Member has on the Hill will be largely calculated by his willingness, attempts, and successes to personally bless the lives of others.

-States Jesus, the specific result of one’s characteristic mercifulness is that he will receive mercy.
-James 2:13 states this same promise in an opposite fashion: For judgment will be merciless to one who has shown no mercy (cf. Matt.
-6:14–15).
-This is not to suggest that one gains salvation by being merciful; such is accomplished not by personal merit, but by God’s grace through trust in Christ.
-Rather, the idea is this: to the degree the believer is merciful to his or her fellow man is the degree to which God is merciful to them in daily living.
+States Jesus, the specific result of a person’s characteristic mercifulness is that he will receive mercy.
+James 2:13 states this same promise in an opposite fashion: For judgment will be merciless to one who has shown no mercy… (cf. Matthew 6:14–15).
+This is not to suggest that people gain salvation by being merciful; such is accomplished not by personal merit, but only by God’s grace through trust in Christ.
+Rather, the idea is this: the degree to which the believer is merciful to his or her fellow man is the degree to which God is merciful to him in daily living.
 What goes around comes around.
-The idea is one of sowing and reaping: The one who sows mercy will reap mercy.
+The idea is one of sowing and reaping: the one who sows mercy will reap mercy.

 F. IF YOU ARE GENUINE WITH OTHERS

-Matthew 5:8 “Blessed are the pure in heart, for they shall see God.”
+“Blessed are the pure in heart, for they shall see God” (v.
+8).

 When Jesus spoke these words in the Sermon on the Mount, Israel was in desperate straits.
 With a ripe history of disobedience to God, they found themselves under the control of an occupying foreign country (Rome) and an economy in shambles.
-They were under the religious misguidance of the religionists previously mentioned in the introduction.
-In that light, Jesus stating the above must have been liberating for those to whom he preached.
-The Pharisees in particular were not pure in heart — rather pious in heart — toward their fellow man.
+They were under the religious misguidance of the religionists mentioned in the introduction.
+In that light, Jesus’ stating verse 8 must have been liberating for those to whom He preached.
+The Pharisees in particular were not pure in heart, but pious in heart toward their fellow man.
 Theirs was a guilt-trip religion of never-ending proportions.

 Given these insights and the contextual progression of the passage, Jesus was proclaiming in a positive way, “Don’t be pious toward your fellow man!”
 Pure (katharos) means “cleansing from dirt and contamination.”
-The Greek word is the basis of the English word “Catharsis” i.e. the purgation (“to purge, evacuate of the emotions”).
+The Greek word is the basis for the English word catharsis, i.e., the purgation (“to purge, evacuate of the emotions”).
 To be pure in heart means to be real in every way— especially emotionally!
 Don’t coat your relationships with a thick morass of pharisaical super-spirituality as though you are perfect when everyone including yourself knows that you are not!
 Be authentic with others!
-It is the person who truthfully communicates a sense of and transparency regarding personal brokenness over sin, but who is nonetheless passionate toward God and manifestly loving vis-à-vis others, that are most attractive and influential in life!
+The person who truthfully communicates a sense of transparency regarding personal brokenness over sin, but who is nonetheless passionate toward God and manifestly loving vis-à-vis others, is most attractive and influential in life!
 Genuine people become the greatest preservative and illuminative people in a nation.
 This is the kind of person others want to be around—versus phony spiritual know-it-alls with plastic spirituality—who act like they have it all together!
 Ugh!

 The result is intimacy with God: they shall see God.
-This phrase is in the future indicative tense and in the middle voice.
-Translated that means “they shall be continuously seeing God for themselves.”
-Herein then in the respective order of the Beatitudes is intimacy and blessing with self, God and others.
+This phrase is in the future indicative tense and in the middle voice, which means they shall be continuously seeing God for themselves.
+Herein then in the respective order of the Beatitudes is intimacy and blessing with self, God, and others.
 What more could anyone desire?

 G. IF YOU RECONCILE OTHERS TO GOD

-Matthew 5:9 “Blessed are the peacemakers, for they shall be called sons of God.”
+“Blessed are the peacemakers, for they shall be called sons of God” (v.
+9).

 The third aspect of personal relationship skills listed in the progression of the Beatitudes is that of being a messenger of peace to others.
 In that the believer himself has made peace with God, such is the ambassador of God’s peace to and for others.
-Every believer is an evangelist, sharing God’s salvation with others: He is a peace maker in the vertical sense.
-Again, note the progression: within the confines of horizontal relationships where one helps and is genuine, comes the ability to effectively share Christ.
-This represents the ultimate in cultural preservation and illumination, reconciling people to God in an eternal sense.
+Every believer is an evangelist, sharing God’s salvation with others: he is a peace maker in the vertical sense.
+Again, note the progression: within the confines of horizontal relationships where the believer helps and is genuine comes the ability to effectively share Christ.
+This ability represents the ultimate in cultural preservation and illumination, reconciling people to God in an eternal sense.

-What results is just the opposite reaction by the world . . . .
+What results is exactly the opposite reaction by the world.

-The biblical litmus test relative to effective beatitudinal execution is this: To the degree one is being persecuted and falsified is the degree one is beatitudinal.
-If one is living an effective Christ-centered life characterized by the seven preceding indicators, it is guaranteed, given the progression of this passage, that one will be persecuted and falsified.
-Expect nothing else my friend.
-This will be the world’s response (as well as the response of Tares in the Church) to your godly living.
+The biblical litmus test relative to effective “beatitudinal” execution is this: to the degree a believer is being persecuted and falsified is the degree that person is “beatitudinal.”
+Given the progression of this passage, if the believer is living an effective Christ-centered life characterized according to the seven preceding indicators, he will be persecuted and falsified.
+Expect nothing else, my friend.
+This will be the world’s response (as well as the response of tares in the Church) to your godly living.

 A. THEN YOU WILL BE PERSECUTED

-Matthew 5:10 “Blessed are those who have been persecuted for the sake of righteousness, for theirs is the kingdom of heaven.”
+“Blessed are those who have been persecuted for the sake of righteousness, for theirs is the kingdom of heaven” (v.
+10).

-Persecution is the evidence of true salvation and beatitudinal living.
-There will always be reaction, resentment and jealously for those who live godly in Christ Jesus.
+Persecution is the evidence of true salvation and “beatitudinal” living.
+There will always be reaction, resentment, and jealously for those who live godly in Christ Jesus.
 Come to expect it; it is the believer’s badge of authenticity.
-Don’t be surprised!

 B. THEN YOU WILL BE FALSIFIED

-Matthew 5:11 “Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.”
+“Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me” (v.
+11).

 Expect abusive words behind your back.
-If it was said of Jesus, “Behold, a gluttonous man and a drunkard, a friend of tax-gatherers and sinners (Matthew 11:19) should you or I expect anything less?
+If it was said of Jesus, “Behold, a gluttonous man and a drunkard, a friend of tax collectors and sinners!”
+(Matthew 11:19b), should you or I expect anything less?
 It follows that being falsified for Christ’s sake is a badge of authenticity.

-Matthew 5:12 “Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.”
+“Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you” (v.
+12).